openturns/otfmi/doc/index.rst

     .. grid-item-card:: 🔌 Integrate an OpenTURNS model into a Modelica model.

-      You can export your machine learning built with OpenTURNS, to use it as a component of your Modelica model.
+      You can export your machine learning model built with OpenTURNS, to use it as a component of your Modelica model.

     .. grid-item-card:: 🍒 Use OTFMI through Persalys